 - Deck Addition (wood)

 - Window Replacement (vinyl)

 - Roofing Replacement

-If you have budget for a project but you’re not sure what to tackle next, considering how a project will affect your home’s value can help you prioritize.
-Even if you aren’t looking to sell your home any time soon, building your home’s value is always a good goal.
+If you have budget for a project but you’re not sure what to tackle next, considering one of the above home improvements that add the most value.
+How a project will affect your home’s value can help you prioritize even if you aren’t looking to sell your home any time soon.
+Building your home’s value is always a good goal.

 If you are going to hire a professional to complete a home improvement project, you might be worried about having a stranger in your home.
 Aside from vetting the people you hire, a home security system can help you monitor the situation without adding a lot of extra work into your life.
 Even if you are at your home while contractors are working, video surveillance can allow you to use your smartphone to check in on the action without seeming too nosey.

 If you have a smart lock, you can assign temporary codes to allow contractors to get in your home and to track when they do so.
 You can also be sure that someone doesn’t try to access your home when you haven’t authorized it.